-That doesn’t mean a brand new machine, although it could, but it will be one with the silicon abatement foam installed.
-Inside the package there will also be detailed instructions on what to do next.
+That doesn’t mean a brand new machine, although it could, it will be one with the silicon abatement foam installed.
+Inside the package, there will also be detailed instructions on what to do next.

 So, what determines whether or not you receive a repaired or a new machine?
-Philips don’t say, and there’s no way to make your unit more likely to get one over the other.
+Philips doesn’t say, and there’s no way to make your unit more likely to get one over the other.

 Should I be using my affected CPAP or BiPAP machine at all while I wait?

 And honestly, this is a question for your physician.
 Philips again put that ball in your court because everyone’s needs are unique.

 Your physician is the only one who can determine whether it is more beneficial to your health to discontinue the use of your CPAP or BiPAP machine while you wait, or whether doing so would be more detrimental to your health than the concerns that the recalled machines pose.

 Respshop can’t answer that question for you.
 Philips can’t.
 Only your physician can, so please consult with them before deciding what is best for you to do.

 CPAP Options Available to You while You Wait

 One thing that is worth keeping in mind is that there are options available to you if you need to continue using some kind of positive air pressure machine and are not comfortable using your affected unit while you wait.